Byron, Minnesota: Transportation

 Byron has in town and local community to community transportation provided by Rolling Hills Transit.
-The transportation is fare based and rides can be schedule by call their office or visiting their website at rhtbus.com.
+The transportation is fare based and rides can be scheduled by calling their office or visiting their website at rhtbus.com.

 A commuter bus service to Rochester is operated by Rochester City Lines and has three trips daily through Byron each day.
 Two of those three go directly to a park-and-ride lot on the eastern edge of town, while the third zigzags through the city to pick up riders.

 The DM&E rail line was originally built by the Winona and St. Peter Railroad, which reached west through town to neighboring Kasson in 1865.
 The station was west of what is now Byron Avenue, and was rebuilt in 1883.
 The Chicago and North Western Railway gained control of the Winona and St. Peter a few years after the line reached Byron.
 The C&NW operated the line until the 1980s, when it was spun off to create the DM&E.